-The Trustee considers that, taking into account the staff employed by Pi Trustee Services (of which Fairfield Pension Trustees is a part) there is sufficient diversity in terms of background, experience and skills to support those undertaking the Trustee role for the Scheme.
+The Trustee considers that there is sufficient diversity in terms of background, experience and skills to support those undertaking the Trustee role for the Scheme.

-The Trustee has concluded that the level of trustee knowledge, understanding and skills that they currently demonstrate enables the Scheme to operate effectively and provides good value for members.
+The Trustee has concluded that the level of trustee knowledge, understanding and skills that they currently demonstrate enables the Scheme to operate effectively and provides acceptable value for members.
+Ultimately, however, given the Trustee desire to wind-up the scheme and provide a more sophisticated service to its members as detailed below, the position should only benefits the members in the future.